wangxj03/code-splitter/README.md

 ## Inspiration

-This crate was inspired by LlamaIndex's [CodeSplitter](https://docs.llamaindex.ai/en/v0.10.19/api/llama_index.core.node_parser.CodeSplitter.html) which in turn was based on SweepAI's blog [post](https://docs.sweep.dev/blogs/chunking-2m-files).
+This crate was inspired by LlamaIndex's [CodeSplitter](https://docs.llamaindex.ai/en/v0.10.19/api/llama_index.core.node_parser.CodeSplitter.html) which, in turn, was based on SweepAI's blog [post](https://docs.sweep.dev/blogs/chunking-2m-files).

 The project setup was inspired by [text-splitter](https://github.com/benbrandt/text-splitter), but the splitting algorithm was developed independently.